matteogiorgi/geoteodotnet/Geoteo/config.md

 ![](pics/awesome_scrot.png){ width=100% }

 These days I'm experimenting with other window managers but to have a rough idea on how this workflow works, feel free to browse through my [Awesome deadfiles](https://github.com/matteogiorgi/.deadfiles/tree/main/awesome/.config/awesome).
+Uh and [btw, I use Arch](btw.html).